 Metrics to measure customer success

-Customer success should be scientifically-based, and it can still be data driven.
+Customer success should be scientifically-based, as well as rooted in empathy.
 There are a number of key metrics you can use to help improve your customer success strategy as well as knowing whether your methods are getting results yet or not.
 Let's have a look at them in a bit more detail with some different metrics to use when developing and evaluating your customer success strategy:

 Knowing your repeat purchase data is hugely important in determining customer success, so you either know you're on the right path or can make changes to your offerings.
 After all, if they’re continuing to buy your product, this strongly suggests they’re happy with the level of service you’re providing!